4. Application – Compliance of coating thickness inside tanks

 The transducer can be used with the ECHOMETER 1076

-and copes easily temperatures of 150 °C,
+TC and copes easily temperatures of 150 °C,

-2 mm to 25 mm (at a sound velocity of 5920 m/s)
+even with prolonged contact.
+In a measuring range of 2 mm to 25 mm (at a sound velocity of 5920 m/s)

 the wall thickness can be measured stable and